-Set on the edge of the Canterbury Plains and among the foothills of the southern alps, the Waihi River winds its way through the laidback town centre, graced with majestic trees, native bush walkways and early settler’s cottages.
+Set on the edge of the Waitaha/Canterbury Plains and among the foothills of the southern alps, the Waihi River winds its way through the laidback town centre, graced with majestic trees, native bush walkways and early settler’s cottages.

 The friendliness, tranquillity, and wealth of history of Geraldine make this popular tourist stop hard to resist.
 Geraldine was settled by Europeans in the 1840s - sheep runs were quickly established in the area together with pit saw milling of native bush.
 When the bush had been cleared, wheat and flax cropping became significant across the plains.
 Geraldine became a Town in 1884 and a Borough in 1905.